lewismj/inky/README.md

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
 I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*

-3. The interface to the parser is simple ` Either<Error,ValuePtr> parse(std::string_view in)`.
-The parser will return a smart pointer to a `Value` that represents the S-Expression or an Error.

-	One issue is that this carried over to the evaluation function `Either<Error,ValuePtr> eval(...)` this does mean *runtime errors* are essentially treated as exceptions.

-	* The error type  in the parser should be `ParseError`.
-	* The error type in the `eval` function could be `Uncaught 	Exception` or `FatalException`.
-	* A runtime error, could be some `ErrorValue` and should be part of the discriminated union.
-Lisp functions themselves should be able to pattern match say on `Error` representing some error in computation.

-4. The `eval` function has 'spliced in' some of the work that should be done by a macro expander.
+3. The `eval` function has 'spliced in' some of the work that should be done by a macro expander.
 That should be abstracted out to support proper `defmacro` syntax.

-5. This is largely ‘throwaway’ code, however very useful as a prototyping exercise and evaluating what would be necessary for a better, full implementation.

-6. In this codebase I’ve made no attempt at any tail call optimisation in the `eval`.
+4. In this codebase I’ve made no attempt at any tail call optimisation in the `eval`.
 I think in a better implementation either you would address that (trampolining) or introduce a stack machine rather than AST walking interpreter.

 [1]:	https://github.com/orangeduck/BuildYourOwnLisp
 [2]:	https://github.com/adam-mcdaniel/wisp